 Regulatory and Legal Registration

-- Check if the entity appears in official registries such as the UK Companies House or the Swiss Commercial Register.
+- Check whether the business entity can be found in official registries, for example UK Companies House or the Swiss Commercial Register.

 Earnings and Hash Rate Transparency

-- Look for publicly visible stats: real-time mining figures and clear payout histories.
+- Look for publicly visible information such as mining figures and payout history rather than vague statements.

-- Verify that transfers can be traced on-chain via standard block explorers.
+- Where possible, verify withdrawals or transfers on-chain using standard block explorers.

 Withdrawal Mechanism